Sheyin/Mastermind/README.md

 Usage: /java Mastermind

 Gameplay/Rules: (these are also printed when you run the program)
-1. The program randomly selects four colors.
+<br \>1.
+The program randomly selects four colors.
 Duplicate colors are allowed.
-2. You select four colors.
+<br \>2.
+You select four colors.
-3. The program provides feedback to help you narrow down your guesses.
+<br \>3.
+The program provides feedback to help you narrow down your guesses.
   - black peg: right color, right position
   - white peg: right color, wrong position
   - no peg: wrong color, wrong position
   - white/black peg order does not correspond to the order of your guesses.
-  - no feedback is given on duplicates unless you also enter a duplicate color.
+  - no feedback is given on duplicates unless you also enter a duplicate color.</ol>
-4. If your guess matches the hidden code, you win!
+<br \>4.
+If your guess matches the hidden code, you win!

 Special thanks goes out to my beta testers (my little nephews).